Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Location: West Nusa Penida

-If you don’t want to go on a Nusa Penida snorkel trip by boat, Crystal Bay is the place to go.
+If you don’t want do your Nusa Penida snorkel trip by boat, Crystal Bay is the best place to go.

-The water is generally shallow and calm in the bay, so it’s considered to be one of the safest swimming and snorkelling destinations on the island.
+The bay is pretty shallow and usually free from currents, so it is considered to be one of the safest swimming and snorkelling destinations on the island.

 Sea turtles are occasionally spotted in the bay, but the coral and the fish are the main attractions.

-Tips: Snorkel in the left corner of the bay to find the best corals and fish.
+Tip: Snorkel in the left corner of the bay to find the best corals.
 Get there early in the morning for the calmest conditions and fewer tour boats.

 3. Gamat Bay